tsmatz/azure-spatial-analysis/Readme.md

 ## Create computer vision resource

 Create computer vision resource in Azure Portal.
-Make sure to set "Standard S1" for tier.
+Make sure to set "Standard S1" in pricing tier.

-After the resouce is created, go to "Keys and Endpoint" menu and copy endpoint and primary key.
-These are used for Spatial Analysis container.
+After the resouce is created, click "Keys and Endpoint" menu and then copy endpoint and primary key.
+(These are used for Spatial Analysis container as follows.)

 ## Deploy modules

-Now deploy modules (containers) in Edge device (Ubuntu VM with GPU) as follows.
+Now let's deploy modules (containers) in your Edge device (GPU-utilized Ubuntu VM) as follows.

-Open [deployment.json](./deployment.json), and fill endpoint (see above) in "BILLING" section and fill primary key in "APIKEY" section.<br>
+Before deployment, open [deployment.json](./deployment.json), and fill the endpoint address for computer vision resource (see above) in "BILLING" environment on spatial analysis module.
+Also, fill primary key (see above) in "APIKEY" environment.

-And run the following command in working client (Ubuntu).
+To deploy modules in your Edge device (Ubuntu VM) thru IoT Hub, copy ```deployment.json``` in your working client and run the following command.
+(Replace the following ```{YOUR IOT HUB NAME}``` and ```{YOUR DEVICE ID}``` with yours.)

 ```
 az iot edge set-modules \